divagora/Machine-Learning-Projects/README.md

 ### Dimensionality Reduction ###

 * [Principal Components Analysis](https://github.com/louissharrock/Machine-Learning-Projects/tree/main/Principal-Components-Analysis).
 This project investigates the use of dimensionality reduction via principal components analysis in the context of a classification algorithm for face recognition.

+### Deep Learning ###

+* [Artificial Neural Networks](https://github.com/louissharrock/Machine-Learning-Projects/tree/main/Artificial-Neural-Networks).
+This project investigates the use of an artificial neural network to predict stock market prices.